Attention deficit hyperactivity disorder controversies: Social construct theory

 Some social constructionist theories of ADHD reject the dominant medical consensus that ADHD has a distinct pathophysiology and genetic components.
-The symptoms of ADHD also happen to be morally questionable attributes, this is why the symptoms are described as inappropriate.
 Many social constructionists trenchantly question deterministic views of behaviour, such as those views sometimes put forth within behavioural/abnormal psychology and the biological sciences.
 Concerns have been raised over the threshold at which symptoms are pathologized, and how strongly social constructs surrounding the symptoms and diagnosis of ADHD may differ between cultures.
 The social construction theory of ADHD argues that attention deficit hyperactivity disorder is not necessarily an actual pathology, but that an ADHD diagnosis is a socially constructed explanation to describe behaviors that simply do not meet prescribed social norms.

 Some proponents of the social construct theory of ADHD seem to regard the disorder as genuine, though over-diagnosed in some cultures.
 These proponents cite as evidence that the DSM IV, favored in the United States for defining and diagnosing mental illness, arrives at levels of ADHD three to four times higher than criteria in the ICD 10, the diagnostic guide favored by the World Health Organization.
 A popular proponent of this theory, Thomas Szasz, has argued that ADHD was "invented and not discovered."

 Psychiatrists Peter Breggin and Sami Timimi oppose pathologizing the symptoms of ADHD.
 Sami Timimi, who is a child and adolescent psychiatrist with the NHS, argues that ADHD is not an objective disorder but that western society creates stress on families which in turn suggests environmental causes for children expressing the symptoms of ADHD.
 They also believe that parents who feel they have failed in their parenting responsibilities can use the ADHD label to absolve guilt and self-blame.
-Timimi's view has been heavily criticized by Russell Barkley, a strong proponent of ADHD as an independent pathology and of medicating children for ADHD symptoms.
+Timimi's view has been heavily criticized by psychiatrist and ADHD expert Russell Barkley, a strong proponent of ADHD as an independent pathology and of medicating children for ADHD symptoms.